Cancel anytime

 IPO Launch date 1987-01-02 | CEO & Director Mr. Tiang Yew Tan | ||

-Western Digital Corporation develops, manufactures, and sells data storage devices and solutions based on hard disk drive (HDD) technology in the Americas, Asia, Europe, the Middle East, and Africa.
-Its products include internal HDDs, data center drives, data center platforms, external drives, portable drives, NAS for home and office, and accessories.
-Its portfolio of technology and products addresses primary end markets, such as cloud, client, and consumer.
-The company sells its data storage devices and solutions through its sales personnel, dealers, distributors, and retailers.
+Western Digital Corporation develops, manufactures, and sells data storage devices and solutions based on hard disk drive (HDD) technology in the United States, Asia, Europe, the Middle East, and Africa.
+The company offers internal HDDs, data center drives, data center platforms, external drives, portable drives, NAS for home and office, and accessories.
+It sells its data storage devices and solutions through its computer manufacturers, sales personnel, dealers, distributors, and retailers.
 Western Digital Corporation was founded in 1970 and is headquartered in San Jose, California.

 Note: This website is maintained by Upturn Corporation, which is an investment adviser registered with the U.S. Securities and Exchange Commission.
 Such registration does not imply a certain level of skill or training.
 Investing in securities has risks.
 Past performance is no guarantee of future returns.
 No assurance is provided as to any particular investment return, and you may lose money using our services.
 You are strongly advised to consult appropriate counsel before making any investments in companies you learn about through our services.
 You should obtain appropriate legal, tax, investment, accounting, and other advice that takes into account your investment portfolio and overall financial situation.
 You are solely responsible for conducting due diligence on a potential investment.
 We do not affect trades for you.
 You will select your own broker through which to transact.
 Investments are not FDIC insured, they are not guaranteed, and they may lose value.
 Please see the Privacy Policy, Terms of Use, and Disclosure for more information.